GalvinVoltag/The-Timestopper/Release/README.md

 ------

 ## Disclaimer!
-This mod is not recommended for serious playthroughs, it is meant for funzies mostly.
+This mod is not recommended for serious playthroughs, it is mainly meant for funzies.
 It is not fully done and bugs may occur.
-I recommend you to back up your save files if there is anything important there for you.
+I recommend you to back up your save files if there is anything important there for you, just in case I mean.
-It is also very OP, balancing timestop without keeping it as cool as it is is very hard
+It is also very OP, balancing timestop without keeping it as cool as it is, is very hard

 ****